 Parking tariffs in Babergh

-Babergh District Council is proposing to vary parking charges in Sudbury, Hadleigh, Lavenham and Chelmondiston.
+Babergh District Council is varying the parking charges in Sudbury, Hadleigh, and Lavenham.
+The new parking charges will be introduced on Monday 13 January 2025.

 This webpage outlines the background to the proposal, details of an engagement exercise we are carrying out, and answers to some frequently asked questions.
 Further background about the proposals can also be found in a media release issued on 15 December 2023.